snyk-labs/kubernetes-goof/DEMOFLOW.md

 We've now discovered another service running, which also has port 5000 open.

+SLIDE 18 - still don't know which namespace this new application is in

+SLIDE 19 - no network controls to timeline

 ### STAGE 3 - ESCAPE THE NAMESPACE AND THE PSP

 ```console
 root@snyky:~# socat tcp-listen:5001,reuseaddr,fork tcp:10.244.1.9:5000 &
 ```

-SLIDE show traffic between pods
+SLIDE 20 - connect via snyky pod to new pod

-Now this works because there isn't a network policy stopping us from traversing between the secure namespace and other namespaces in the cluster.
-This is another vulnerability.
+As we already saw this works because there isn't a network policy stopping us from traversing between the secure namespace and other namespaces in the cluster.

 Back to our local console :